 Try reading the score while listening to the example (digital or human) performances you can find on my YouTube channel or on IMSLP.org.
 This should clear up any doubt.
 For transcription scores, it is of course useful and recommended to familiarize yourself with the original work and its score.
 There you can find phrasing slurs and other notation details that may be missing in my rough scores; you can also have fun comparing the transcription with the original and spot where my version differs from the original and how.
-As a general rule when a notation detail is missing in my version (phrasing slurs for example) you can of course consider the one in the original score, however when notation details are slightly different (for example volume directions) then they are not to be considered mistakes but the result of conscious choices and integral part of the transcription.
-Questions and Answers Q. So what does "D0UJIN EDITION" mean, anyway?
-A. "Doujin" is a Japanese abbreviation for "self-published", literally "the same person".
-The O's are replaced with zeroes to imply this is also a "zero edition" or "edition zero".
-So, self-made digital publishing, edition zero.
-Q.This is all fine and dandy (yeah, right...) but are you ever going to release a better looking score?
-A. Most likely...
-NOT.
-Q. Why not?
+As a general rule when a notation detail is missing in my version (phrasing slurs for example) you can of course consider the one in the original score, however when notation details are slightly different (for example volume directions) then they are not to be considered mistakes but the result of conscious choices and integral part of the transcription. c Questions and Answers Q. So what does "DOUJIN EDITION" mean, anyway?

+A. Self-made (digital publishing), edition zero.

+Q. Are you ever going to release a better looking score?